Are Tubular Heaters Cheap To Run? 4 Tips To Run Even Cheaper (Nov 2024 update)

 4. Insulate your home

 Another way to reduce tube heater running costs is by insulating your home.
-There are plenty of ways to insulate your home, the easiest one being installing insulated curtains or blinds.
+There are plenty of ways to insulate your home, the easiest being installing insulated curtains or blinds.
 They trap heat from escaping, allowing your heater to warm any room in a few seconds.
 Another option is insulating the walls of your home with products like spray foam, which can be sprayed on walls, floors, ceilings or cavities that would let cold air in.

 Conclusion